k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 ## Notes

-* Using the project version capability is optional and as long as not used, project metadata will not contain it.
+* Using the project versioning capability is optional and as long as not used, project metadata will not contain it.
 Thus, version command will not show LUs entries.

 * When project's source code is not controlled at GIT, the related project versioning elements and actions will not be shown or act.